 When police, prosecutors, clerks, defense attorneys and judges collaborate around criminal offences committed in flagrante delicto, they are treating facts that are considered to have happened recently, in which the system worked promptly to capture the alleged culprit; in these cases, facts are considered “fresh,” and so are witnesses’ and police’s recollection of them.
-This swiftness of the detention of a person, the quick and timely intervention of law-and-order, extends to the way in which legal procedures move forward: the file has to be created in less than 12 hours and the arrested person has to be in a court in less than 24.
+This swiftness of the detention of a person and the quick and timely intervention of law and order extend to the way in which legal procedures move forward: the file has to be created in less than 12 hours and the arrested person has to be in a court in less than 24.
 The case can even find a judicial solution at the detention review hearing.
-However, this speed also means that the information that can be collected with such short notice is limited.
-The facts may be fresh, yet there is no time to gather all the potential evidence that could be gathered, despite the efforts that prosecutors may put into it.
-So, they resort to what they have but that, paradoxically, does not relate directly to the criminal offence itself.
-The same flagrant character of the facts that legally justified the detention of the defendant is paradoxically not directly addressed by the procedures.
-Rather than proved facts, in the meantime, police, prosecutors, clerks, defense attorneys and judges work with what they have: their practical knowledge on what happens on the streets, constantly pointed out to them by the crowds gathered in the courtrooms and the common features of the many aggregated cases they treat, which can all be aggregated within some collective story of the community in which these events (may) happen.
+However, this speed also means that only a limited amount of information can be collected.
+The facts may be fresh, yet there is no time to gather all the potential evidence that may be needed.
+So prosecutors use what information they have, but paradoxically, that does not relate directly to the criminal offence itself: the flagrant character of the facts that legally justified the detention of the defendant is not directly addressed by the procedures.
+Rather than relying on proven facts, police, prosecutors, clerks, defense attorneys and judges work with what they have: their practical knowledge of what happens on the streets, constantly pointed out to them by the crowds gathered in the courtrooms, and the common features of the many aggregated cases they treat, which can all be grouped within some collective story of the community in which these events (may) happen.